 If anyone questions whether or not music is the international language of love, point them to this song.
-My Spanish is not so good, but I can tell with confidence that Preciosa is an expression of a deep love for Puerto Rico.
+My Spanish is not always so good, but I can tell you with confidence that Preciosa is an expression of a deep love for Puerto Rico.
 You can feel it throughout the music without understanding a word.
 (OK fine, the “yo te quiero Puerto Rico” lines may have also given it away.)
 I’m a fan of Latin and salsa music for the rhythms, and I especially love that big band feel.
 This one delivers.
 Marc Anthony belts out an incredible amount of passion and power as this song exquisitely works its way to a crescendo of strong Latin beats and horns.

 Someone Like You (Live) by Adele